How do I join?

 What do we do?

-We currently hold eight State run adult tournaments, plus our Junior State Championship annually in Wisconsin, including qualifying the top 12 finishers from our Adult State Championship.
-This is known as our State Team.
-Wisconsin’s State Team every year then competes in the TBF Northern Divisional Tournament against other Midwest states, then sending the top two anglers from each state to compete in the TBF Federation National Championship tournament.
-We hold a State Convention each winter, and have Club Representatives meetings two times per year.
-We fund and qualify two youths from our Junior State Championship to go on to the National Guard Junior World Championships.
+We currently hold multiple State run adult tournaments, plus our Junior State Championship annually in Wisconsin, including qualifying the top finishers from our Adult State Championship.
+Wisconsin’s State Qualifiers every year then competes in the TBF Divisional Tournament against other Midwest states, then sending at least the top two anglers from each state to compete in the TBF Federation National Championship tournament.
+We hold a State Convention each winter, and have Club Representatives meetings three times per year.
+We fund and qualify two youths from our Junior State Championship to go on to the Junior World Championships.
 We also participate in lobbyist and educational efforts to support conservation issues.
 With additional funding, we would like to conduct more statewide youth and conservation projects.
 At the local level, each of our clubs also conducts their own tournaments, as well as their own youth, conservation, and community service projects.
 Some of our clubs have even won national awards for their projects.

 How are we different from other tournament organizations?